aras-p/aras-p.hugo/content/blog/2017-02-every-scalability-limit-will-be-reached.md

 on this or that".
 In shaders, most of that either does not exist at all, or is cumbersome to use, or is not terribly performant.

 So many times, people resort to writing many slightly different "variants" of some shader, and pick one or another to use depending on what is being processed.
-This is called "ubershaders" or "megashders", and often is done by stiching pieces of source code together, or by using a C-like preprocessor.
+This is called "ubershaders" or "megashaders", and often is done by stiching pieces of source code together, or by using a C-like preprocessor.

 Things are slowly improving to move away from this madness (e.g. specialization constants in Vulkan, function constants in Metal),